Page last updated April 25, 2026.

 Gomphrena serrata—Prostrate Globe Amaranth

-An erect to prostrate perennial or annual, with a pilose stem and obovate to oblong pilose leaves that are sessile to petiolate.
+An erect or prostrate perennial or annual, with a pilose stem and obovate to oblong pilose leaves that are sessile to petiolate.
 Flowers in a head covered by white lanceolate bracteoles.
 Native to the southeastern USA, south to the tropical Americas.

 Iresine diffusa—Juba’s Bush